nsacyber/HIRS/tools/tcg_eventlog_tool/README.md

 # Building

 ## Linux
-To build this tool navigate to the tcg_eventlog_tool directory and use the following command:
+To build this tool, navigate to the tcg_eventlog_tool directory and use the following command:
 > ./gradlew clean build

 ## Windows
 Several options exist for building on Windows 11:

 1. Windows command shell (CMD.exe):
-   *  Navigate to the tcg_eventlog_tool folder and run the widows gradle wrapper:
+   *  Navigate to the tcg_eventlog_tool folder and run the Windows gradle wrapper:
    >  gradlew.bat clean build
 2. Windows powershell with Windows Subsystem for Linux enabled:
    *  Navigate to the tcg_eventlog_tool folder and run the Linux gradle wrapper:
    > ./gradlew clean build

-The tcg_eventlog_tool-X.X.jar file should have been placed in the build\libs\tools\ (Windows) or build/libs/tools/ (Linux) folder.
+The tcg_eventlog_tool-X.X.jar file should populate in the build\libs\tools\ (Windows) or build/libs/tools/ (Linux) folder.

 # Packaging
 Packages for this tool can be found on the [HIRS release page](https://github.com/nsacyber/HIRS/releases).
 Download the RPM files which apply to the latest release.
 Currently installation packages for HIRS V3 are only available for Rocky and RHEL version 8 and 9, and Ubuntu 22 and 24.